Cape Town CBD: Commerce

-Cape Town CBD is considered South Africa's most economically successful and stable, and continues to show significant growth.
+Cape Town CBD is considered South Africa's most economically successful and stable, continuing to show significant growth.
 As of 2023, there were 3,116 entities doing business in the CBD alone.
 The number continues to grow, and the 2023 total was an increase of 6% since 2022.

 1,243 of those businesses were retail and entertainment entities, including bakeries, spas, art galleries, bookstores, electronics retailers, printing shops, restaurants, specialty stores, sporting goods stores, clothing stores, cafes, and grocery stores.
 In the same year, the CBD was home to 106 tech companies, 19 coworking spaces, 43 art studios, around 190 finance and banking firms, around 700 law firms, around 250 medical practices, around 100 architecture and engineering firms.

 Cape Town CBD has undergone significant revitalization in recent years, due in part to successful public-private partnerships, as well as business investments.
 Other contributing factors are well-planned infrastructure and effective governance.

 The CBD has just over 1 million square meters of commercial space, and around 270,000 square meters of retail space.
 Vacancy rates are low, with fourth quarter 2022 rates at 13.3% and 4.5% respectively.
 Average rental costs for office space are between approximately R100 and R200 per square meter, depending on the grade, and the CBD holds around 40% of the City of Cape Town's total office space.

 Adderley Street was one of the first major roads to be built in the CBD, and remains as the main street of the suburb.
 Partway down the street, in the Foreshore area, Adderley becomes Heerengracht Street - the old main street in the CBD.

 The 15 tallest buildings in Cape Town are located within the CBD area.
 The tallest is Portside Tower, which is located on Buitengracht Street and serves as the headquarters for major South African finance and investment corporation FNB, and its subsidiary, RMB.

 The CBD is also home to the Cape Town International Convention Centre (CTICC) - a major conference venue for the African continent.
 The Convention Center is linked to the V&A Waterfront (specifically around the One & Only Hotel) by a manmade river.